-

 OT Cloud: How to Adapt Your OT Architecture for Cloud Applications

-Shaun Price - Cybersecurity Strategy & Architecture - Transurban
+Shaun Price - Cybersecurity Strategy & Architecture - ex-Transurban

 - Understanding how OT networks have evolved to support cloud-based applications.